What is the role?

 We are committed to making every reasonable adjustment to the workplace or working arrangements to accommodate people with disabilities.

 We ask for two references from all our volunteers.
-This role also requires a DBS (criminal records) check at enhanced level.
+This role also requires a DBS (criminal records) check at standard level.

 Please note applicants must be 18 years or older.
 Refugee Action welcomes applications from asylum seekers and refugees.